esroyo/moonmoon-foundation/README.md

 # moonmoon-foundation
 A base [foundation](http://foundation.zurb.com) theme for [moonmoon](http://moonmoon.org) feed agregator.

-It is a mobile friendly version of the default moonmoon theme.
+This is a mobile friendly version of the default moonmoon theme.

 Requirements
 ------------